k-stannard/Fit-Progress/README.md

 # Fit-Progress

 As an avid weight lifter, I am always tracking my progress for all of my exercises in my Notes app.
 It becomes a hassle when I want to view my progress across several months of logs.
 I decided to make an app to make it more convenient to gauge my gym progress, and will allow me to make changes to my program much more swiftly.
-I was inspired by Apple's new framework, Charts, to visualize this progress in one place and make sure there is a steady upward trend over time.
+I was inspired by Apple's new framework, Charts, to visualize this progress in one place.
+This will allow me to be sure there is a steady upward trend in my gym progress over time.

 ## Design Process